Speed Analyzer—Easily identify bottlenecks on your website

 There is an A/B test direct comparison available, where you can easily show differences between two tests (from the same URL) of your choosing.

 Speed Analyzer includes a fully operational Schedule tests functionality, all for free.
-Now you may schedule a test at your convenience and receive a report by email if you choose.
+Now you may schedule a test at your convenience and, if you choose, receive a report by email.

 As a WordPress speed optimization professional, my daily routine includes creating test reports for clients.
 Over the last six years, I’ve created over 100 reports annually (give or take a dozen).

-This is not a hobby—it’s a full-time job, and many times over, I wish that there were a WordPress speed optimization plugin like Speed Analyzer.
+This is not a hobby—it’s a full-time job, and many times over, I wish there were a WordPress speed-optimization plugin like Speed Analyzer.
 In its absence, I’ve decided to create one myself (with the help of AI).

 Many web speed test tools are available; my favorites are Google PSI, KeyCDN, WPT, and GTmetrix (all covered in this article).
 However, they (separately) don’t paint a complete picture of a website’s speed.
 You need to run multiple tests on a few of them and check the browser console for response headers and other metrics to get a comprehensive picture of the website’s speed.